 - 1.It may reduce the taxpayer's list by reducing the valuation, number, quantity, or amount of any item (S12-113). - 2.
 It may increase the items of taxable property on the list, or step up the number, quantity or amount of those items (S12-111). - 3.
-It may add taxable property or an interest in taxable property which the assessor has omitted (S12-111).
+It may add taxable property or an interest in taxable property which the assessor has omitted (S12-111). - 4.
+It may waive the Income & Expense penalty if this option was adopted by the local authorities.
+(S12-63c(d))

 Before increasing a taxpayer's assessment, or adding an omitted name to the Grand list, the Board must mail a written or printed notice to the taxpayer at least a week before taking the action.
-The court holds that failure to receive a written notice is waived by a taxpayer's appearance before the Board.33 A taxpayer who voluntarily appears before the Board, and is fully heard, cannot later take advantage of the fact that he or she received only 4 days notice of the hearing, instead of one week.34
+The court holds that failure to receive a written notice is waived by a taxpayer's appearance before the Board.
+A taxpayer who voluntarily appears before the Board, and is fully heard, cannot later take advantage of the fact that he or she received only 4 days notice of the hearing, instead of one week.

 The notice, postage paid is addressed to the property owner in the town where he or she lives (S12-111).
-The communication notifies the individual that he or she must appear before the Board and show why an increase or addition should not be made.35
+The communication notifies the individual that he or she must appear before the Board and show why an increase or addition should not be made.